WittleWolfie/WW-Blueprint-Core/BlueprintCore/articles/intro.md

 #### New Blueprint Types

-In the event that you need a configurator for a blueprint no in the base game you can use [BlueprintConfigurator](xref:BlueprintCore.Blueprints.CustomConfigurators.BlueprintConfigurator`1).
+In the event that you need a configurator for a blueprint not in the base game you can use [BlueprintConfigurator](xref:BlueprintCore.Blueprints.CustomConfigurators.BlueprintConfigurator`1).

 This will not expose all component types or fields, but it provides the method chain API, advanced component methods, and runs validation when configured.